ursus164/Covid-Pandemics-ODE-Analysis/README.md

 ## Running the Model

 1. Ensure you have MATLAB installed.
-2. Run `main.m` to execute the SEIRD model and Monte Carlo simulations.
+2. Run either `Covid.m` or `CovidPolicy.m` to execute the SEIRD model and Monte Carlo simulations.
 3. Results will be plotted, showing the predicted spread of COVID-19 in Poland.

 ## Notes